AKROGIS/Observer/Observer/Protocol Specification V2.md

 ## `attributes`
 An optional list of attribute objects.
-The attributes are descriptive characterisitics for each segment of the survey.
+The attributes are descriptive characteristics for each segment of the survey.
 A mission with no attributes only collects the location where the the user stopped and started observing (i.e. went on/off transect).
 The mission attributes are often things like the names of the observers, and the weather.